 Barrington Children’s Charities approved funding for a grant to be given to children in Barrington District 220 for a Lens for Learning program.
 This program allows District 220 to purchase eyeglasses for students that are not qualified to receive them through other community resources.
 The District can submit receipts for up to $1,000 throughout the grant cycle.

-Barrington Children’s Charities approved funding for a grant to be given to GEMS (Girls Encouraging Meaningful Support) Program totaling $4,000.
+Barrington Children’s Charities approved funding for a grant to be given to GEMS (Girls Encouraging Meaningful Support) Program at Sunny Hill Elementary School totaling $1,000.
 This program is a weekly after school group for 5th grade girls.
-This positive group helps girls build healthy relationships, increase self esteem, become positive role models, set goals and empower themselves by serving others.
-Originally formed at Sunny Hill Elementary, GEMS will be implemented in three additional elementary schools with the funding in this grant cycle.
+This positive group helps girls build healthy relationships, increase self-esteem, become positive role models, set goals and empower themselves by serving others.

-Barrington Children’s Charities approved funding for a grant to be given to Let It Be Us totaling $10,000.
-These funds will help Barrington High School’s teen board fund Project Dignity, a program that provides a duffel bag with personal care and school supplies to foster children in the District 220 area.
+Barrington Children’s Charities approved funding for a grant to be given to Let It Be Us totaling $1,000.
+These funds will help Barrington High School’s teen board fund Project Dignity, a program that provides a duffel bag with personal care and school supplies to foster children.
 The educational items are important because children entering foster care immediately change schools.
 The duffel bags are important as they replace what children have historically used to move within the foster care system: plastic trash bags.